Cut the Crap Investing

 Income for life

 One of the greatest fears for retirees is running out of money.
 And most retirees don’t want to manage their own investments.
 They want to enjoy life, without financial worry.
 The Purpose Longevity Pension Fund will allow Canadians to top up their Canada Pension Plan and Old Age Security payments.
 Retirees may have other private pensions and other assets within the mix.
 The fund will allow a retiree to pensionize a large percentage of their liquid assets.
-The approach would remove much of the stock and bond market (volatility) risk.
+They might pair the Purpose Longevity Fund with annuities.

 The Purpose fund sits between the Vanguard VRIF ETF retirement funding solution and the traditional annuities.
 The Vanguard ETF is designed to pay out at a 4% rate of the portfolio value, adjusted each year based on market performance.